aberba/aberba.github.io/_posts/2017-02-14-multiple-file-upload-in-vibe-d.md

 }
 ```

-The extension of each uploaded is extracted using the `extension` function from `std.path` to be used in renaming.
+The extension of each uploaded file is extracted using the `extension` function from `std.path` to be used in renaming.
 We then iterate over the submitted files in the form to filter out those that do not have a `name` value of `picture[]`.
 As common in file uploads, you may also choose to only allow files of certain extension (".png", ".jpg", ".jpeg", ".gif,", ".pdf", etc), which I implemented only for image files with either ".png" or ".jpg" extension.

-Uploaded files may contain certain characters which may be invalid in some Operating Systems, and one approach is by giving each file a custom file name which you can guarantee will not cause any issues.
-I therefore renamed each file as `"image_"` appended with the current Unix timestamp and the file extension.
+Uploaded files may contain certain characters which are not allowed in some Operating Systems, and one approach is by giving each file a custom file name which you can guarantee will not cause any issues.
+I therefore renamed each file as `"image_"` appended with the current [Unix timestamp](https://en.wikipedia.org/wiki/Unix_time) and the file extension.
 The file is then moved to `public/pictures/` or copied in-case an exception is thrown (who knows what else can happen).

 > Make sure you create the `pictures` directory in your `public` folder.

-That's all it takes to upload multiple files in vibe.d, I may demo how to implement the same functionality using the `Web Framework` of vibe.d but not until I write an introductory blog about it and why your _really_ need to use it in most cases.
+That's all it takes to upload multiple files in vibe.d, I may demo how to implement the same functionality using the `Web Interface` of vibe.d but not until I write an introductory blog about it and why you _really_ need to use it in most cases.